jflinchbaugh/kd3ee/content/post/2024-11-30-allstarlink.md

 I finally got my AllStarLink 3 node up and running.
-I had registered for a node number, and I had bought the pieces.
+I had registered for a node number, and I had bought the pieces to have them ready to go.
-The Pi Zero W boards wouldn't boot, so I used a Pi 4 that I have laying around with the USB radio device I purchased a while ago.
+The little Pi Zero W boards I have wouldn't boot, so I used a Pi 4 instead with the USB radio device.

 ### Initial Installation on Pi 4
 I started out with the